Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 EXTRACT.EXE

-Extracts transactions into the file KSTRN001.MRG so they can be imported with the Storemrg program.
+Extracts transactions into the file EXTRACT.MRG so they can be imported with the Storemrg program.

 INVLINK.EXE